20 Best Thanksgiving Salad Recipes

 This post may contain affiliate links.
 Please read our disclosure policy.

 As you’re planning your Thanksgiving menu, don’t forget a salad.
-It may not get the attention like mashed potatoes, roasted brussels sprouts or stuffing, but it’s a simple way to get more color and vegetables in your holiday spread.
-I know many families like to stick to traditional dishes, so a salad is where you can get more creative and while still keeping everyone happy with the classics.
+It may not get the attention like mashed potatoes, roasted brussels sprouts or the roast turkey, but it’s a simple add more color and vegetables to your holiday spread.
+I know many families like to stick to traditional dishes, so a salad is where you can get creative and while still keeping everyone happy with the classics.

 Save these recipes for Thanksgiving, Christmas and other fall and winter dinners.